Don’t Get Caught Sleeping: Resolve PCB Power Distribution Problems

 The Solution to Design Problems

 The best analysis systems work in real-time with the layout tools and report back their results with visual graphics providing instant analysis, modification, and re-analysis feedback.
 This will allow you to instantly see if the power delivery layout will work, and if not, where corrections are needed.
-If changes are required, then the can accomplish those immediately in the layout tools without needing to import and export analysis information. analysis tools are intuitive to use, inexpensive and provide practical information.
+If changes are required, then they can accomplish those immediately in the layout tools without needing to import and export analysis information. analysis tools are intuitive to use, inexpensive, and provide practical information.
 They can save you from costly re-designs that might be needed to correct power distribution problems on your PCB design.
 If you haven’t looked into these systems before, you owe it to yourself to see how they can help.